cecilia-sartori/gs-exam/docs/2_mapping.md

     memory usage: 992.9+ KB

-I can't plot this data on a map because no geometry is listed in the data type column.
+I can't display locations on a map because no geometry is listed in the data type column.
 I need to convert the latitude and longitude into appropriate spatial information.

 ```python